truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/DatasetsScreensScale.md

 **Edit** opens the **[Edit Dataset](#add-and-edit-dataset-screens)** screen for the selected dataset.

-Child dataset versions of the card include the **[Delete](#delete-dataset)** option.
+Non-root parent and child dataset versions of the card include the **[Delete](#delete-dataset)** option.
 To delete a root dataset, use the **Disconnect/Export** option for the root dataset that is found on the **[Storage Dashboard]({{< relref "StorageDashboardScreen.md" >}})** screen.
 {{< /expand >}}

 #### Delete Dataset
-The **Delete** window includes information about snapshots, shares or other services such as Kubernetes or VMs that use the dataset, or if it is a parent to other datasets, the services child datasets of this parent dataset use.
+The **Delete** button on the **Dataset Details** widget opens a window that includes information about what uses the dataset, for example a parent to other datasets and the services the child datasets of a parent dataset uses.
-Only child datasets include the **Delete** button.
+Non-root parent and child datasets include the **Delete** button.
 {{< expand "Click Here for More Information" "v" >}}
 The **Delete** window for a parent dataset (non-root) includes information about snapshots, shares or other services such as Kubernetes or VMs that use the dataset, or if it is a parent to other datasets, the services child datasets of this parent dataset use.